cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-3.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

-Then, it’s critical to validate this data.
+Then, it's critical to validate this data.
 Instead of checking the existence of every field and its value, we can use [`runtypes`](https://www.npmjs.com/package/runtypes),  yet another library whose purpose is to conveniently check the fields of an object.

 ```javascript
 import { Record, String, Number, Boolean } from "runtypes";